srid/nixos-unified/doc/guide/activate.md

 nix run .#activate $USER@$HOSTNAME
 ```

+This will activate the home-manager configuration for the specified host over SSH (see below).

 ## Remote Activation {#remote}

 `nixos-unified` acts as a lightweight alternative to the various deployment tools such as `deploy-rs` and `colmena`.
 The `.#activate` app takes the hostname as an argument and supports remote activation for both system configurations (NixOS/nix-darwin) and home-manager configurations.